Get A Quote

 Calculating Heat Load for Your Home

-A Manual J Load Calculation is the industry-standard method for accurately assessing your home’s heat load, taking into account various factors such as insulation levels, square footage, window types, and local climate.
-While it’s possible to perform a Manual J calculation yourself, it’s best to consult with a professional HVAC technician from Midwest Comfort & Heating to guarantee accurate results.
+The first step in choosing the right furnace size for your home is calculating the heat load, which indicates the amount of heat needed to maintain a comfortable indoor temperature.
+Conducting a heat load calculation ensures that you select a furnace with the proper capacity to heat your home efficiently.
+A Manual J Load Calculation is the industry-standard method for accurately assessing your home's heat load, taking into account various factors such as insulation levels, square footage, window types, and local climate.
+While it's possible to perform a Manual J calculation yourself, it's best to consult with a professional HVAC technician from Midwest Comfort Heating & Cooling to guarantee accurate results.

 Understanding Furnace Efficiency Ratings

+Another crucial factor when selecting a furnace size is understanding the unit's Annual Fuel Utilization Efficiency (AFUE) rating.
+The AFUE rating measures the percentage of fuel converted into usable heat by the furnace.
 For example, an 80% AFUE rating means that 80% of the energy consumed by the furnace is converted into heat, while the remaining 20% is lost through exhaust or other inefficiencies.
-A higher AFUE rating indicates a more energy-efficient furnace, but it’s essential to balance the initial cost of the unit with potential long-term energy savings.
+A higher AFUE rating indicates a more energy-efficient furnace, but it's essential to balance the initial cost of the unit with potential long-term energy savings.
+Get advice from Midwest Comfort Heating & Cooling experts to help you determine which AFUE rating is best suited for your needs and budget.

 Consider Your Home's Unique Characteristics